SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 ---
 layout: page
 title: Integration tests
+description: How to run integration ("CI") tests for ICARUS
+hero_height: is-medium
+toc: true
 ---

 Short user guide to integration tests in ICARUS
 ==================================================================================================================

-> *This page was adapted from [SBND
-> one](Integration_test_guide.html), and the adaptation is
+> *This page was adapted from [SBND one](../sbndcode_wiki/Integration_test_guide.md), and the adaptation is
 > not complete yet.*

-> *Note:* when the text refers to \"now\" or \"as of today\" or \"at the
+> *Note:* when the text refers to "now" or "as of today" or "at the time of writing",
-> time of writing\", you can check the history of the web page to find
-> out when that was.
+> you can check the history of the web page to find out when that was.

--   **Table of contents**
--   [Short user guide to integration tests in
-    ICARUS]
-    -   [What are integration tests]
-    -   [What an integration test does]
-    -   [Introduction to test running]
-        -   [TODO The output of a test in detail]
-        -   [TODO Example of failure from resource usage]
-    -   [Running the integration test with the Continuous Integration system]
-        -   [TODO Automatic testing]
-        -   [Testing of the code in the local working area]
-        -   [TODO Remote testing of published code]
-    -   [The reference result files]
-        -   [Updating the reference
-            files]
-            -   [TODO Generating the reference files with a remote
-                \"trigger\"]
-            -   [Generating the reference files from a local working area]
-    -   [TODO Available tests]
-    -   [TODO Investigating test
-        failures]
-        -   [TODO Results are different from the reference]
-    -   [Further resources]

 What are integration tests